Ritabrata-Chakraborty/Portfolio/content/publication/uav-orchard-2025/index.md

 # Publication name and optional abbreviated publication name.
 publication: Intellectual Property
 publication_short: IP 2025

-abstract: "This paper presents a monocular vision-based approach for treeline following, designed to maintain stability under mild wind disturbances.
-In structured orchards, where trees are arranged in parallel rows, precise automated navigation is essential.
-Unlike traditional grid-based or path-trail methods, this work utilises instance segmentation to identify and track individual treelines, ensuring accurate differentiation.
-A curve-fitting algorithm generates a navigation line, with its offset and slope relative to the image centre guiding yaw and roll corrections, while pitch remains constant.
-The proposed method improves UAV stability and precision in orchard environments, advancing agricultural automation."
+abstract: "This paper introduces a monocular vision-driven strategy for treeline tracking in orchards, capable of maintaining stability under moderate wind disturbances.
+In structured agricultural environments where trees are planted in parallel rows, accurate autonomous navigation is critical.
+Departing from conventional grid-based or path-following techniques, this research leverages instance segmentation to detect and track individual treelines with high precision.
+A curve-fitting algorithm constructs a navigation trajectory whose offset and slope relative to the image center determine yaw and roll adjustments, while maintaining constant pitch.
+The proposed approach enhances UAV stability and navigational accuracy in orchard settings, contributing to the advancement of automated agricultural systems."

 # Summary.
 An optional shortened abstract.
-summary: "Monocular vision-based UAV treeline following system using instance segmentation and curve-fitting algorithms for precise orchard navigation under wind disturbances."
+# summary: "Monocular vision-based UAV treeline following system using instance segmentation and curve-fitting algorithms for precise orchard navigation under wind disturbances."

 tags:
 - UAV Navigation
 - Monocular Vision
 - Treeline Following
 - Instance Segmentation
-- Curve Fitting
-- Wind Disturbance
 - Orchard Automation
 - Agricultural UAV
 - Computer Vision